Oluwasetemi/oluwasetemi.dev/src/pages/why-you-should-learn-javascript/index.md

 - The quest of what will I end up doing for living calls out to me after my final examination from the Ladoke Akintola University of Technology.

-- I have failed at properly, consistently learning C#, Java and Turbo Pascal with GUI.
+- I have failed at properly, consistently learning C#,C++, Java and Turbo Pascal with GUI.

 I could conclude that this 3 reasons were what led me to dedicate a large chunk of my life into a thorough learning of JavaScript.
 As failed programmer during university days, what career will I decide to commit my life into after university, failing from several efforts to learn something I was very interested could have made me a failure, reasons to give up.
 But for me Oluwasetemi, It was more than enough to prove to myself and others that I am not a failed programmer, nor will failing at learning some programming languages be a deciding factor to my life outcomes.
 And finally the quest of a career path where I would be happy and successful were all enough to motivate me to learn properly.
 This were all my reasons.
 Let me share with you what I meant by saying learning properly.

 ## How do I mean 'Learn properly'